kubewarden/docs/docs/architecture.md

 You can download policies from remote HTTP servers and container registries.

 You use policy configuration parameters to tune a policies' behavior.
-When the policies have been downloaded the `policy-server` ensures the policy settings provided by the user are valid.
+After startup and policy download the `policy-server` checks the policy settings provided by the user are valid.

 The `policy-server` validates policy settings by invoking the `validate_setting` function exposed by each policy.